Suzanna-Linn/slua/docs/upcoming.md

 local b = 0xFFFF_FFFF_FFFF_FFFFi -- -1i in hexadecimal representation
 local mask = 0b0000_1111i        -- Binary format with digit separators

--- 2Parsing and converting safely
+-- Parsing and converting safely
 -- integer.create converts a 'number' to 'integer'.
 -- It returns nil if the conversion isn't exact (e.g., fractional, NaN, or out of range). local num_val = 42.0